 Shi Li （李诗） is a Ph.D. student of Chinese Linguistics at the Department of East Asian Studies.
-She received her B.M. and B.A. from Beijing Foreign Studies University.
+She minors in Linguistic Anthropology and Second Language Acquisition and Teaching (SLAT).
+Shi received her B.M. and B.A. from Beijing Foreign Studies University.
 After that, she completed the M.A. at the City University of Hong Kong, specializing in TESOL.
 Shi studies sociolinguistics of the Chinese languages.
-She is particularly interested in the interaction and tension between Putonghua (Standard Mandarin) and other Chinese varieties in various social sectors.
-Her current research focus is on language shift in Chinese families, specifically how parents and children negotiate the home language, and how it contributes to the children's identity construction.
-Shi is also interested in other areas of sociolinguistic/linguistic anthropology research like language policy, language ideology, and language and migration.
+Her research focuses on how people use language to convey social meanings, including the construction, negotiation, and projection of their identities.
+Shi is particularly interested in the interaction and tension between Putonghua (Standard Mandarin) and other Chinese varieties in various social sectors.
+Her current research is about the language choice in urban Chinese families.
+Her research is also closely related to other topics in sociolinguistic/linguistic anthropology research like language policy and language ideology.

 Spring 2021 EAS 150B Language, Love, Life: Study Abroad to and from Asia (TA)